Dunston Power Station: Operations

 The plant's water system was cooled by using the nearby River Tyne, rather than using a cooling tower system.
-Coal for the station was supplied from various coal mines in the North Durham coalfields, and was brought to the station by train, on what was a freight only line.
-Since the station's closure, this line has been upgraded for use by passenger trains and is now used as part of the Newcastle & Carlisle Railway.
+Coal for the station was supplied from various coal mines in the North Durham coalfields, and was brought to the station by train, on what was a freight-only line.
+Since the time of the station's closure this line has been upgraded for use by passenger trains, and is now used as part of the Newcastle & Carlisle Railway.
 Once delivered to the station, coal was shunted by CEGB No. 15 "Eustace Forth", which was built by Robert Stephenson & Hawthorns in 1942, and No. 13 "The Barra", which was built by Hawthorn Leslie & Company in 1928.
-These two engines are now stored at National Railway Museum Shildon and Tanfield Railway respectively.
+These two engines are now stored, respectively, at Locomotion Museum and the Tanfield Railway.

-Various ships disposed of the station's ash waste, by carrying the fly ash down the river and dumping it in the North Sea.
-These vessels included "Bobby Shaftoe", "Bessie Surtees" and "Hexhamshire Lass", which were also used by the nearby Stella power stations; as well as a number of tugs towing hopper barges, including "Mildred".
+Various ships disposed of the station's ash waste by carrying the fly ash down the river and dumping it in the North Sea.
+These vessels included Bobby Shaftoe, Bessie Surtees and Hexhamshire Lass – which were also used by the nearby Stella power stations – as well as a number of tugs towing hopper barges, including Mildred.

-In 1971 the station had an installed capacity of 282.5 MW comprising two 52 MW and four 44 MW generator sets.
-The boilers had an output capacity of 2,250,000 pounds per hour (283.4 kg/s) of steam at 600 psi (41.4 bar) and 427/454 °C. In 1971 the station delivered 508.83 GWh of electricity.
+In 1971, the station had an installed capacity of 282.5 MW comprising two 52 MW and four 44 MW generator sets.
+The boilers had an output capacity of 2,250,000 pounds per hour (283.4 kg/s) of steam at 600 psi (41.4 bar) and 427/454 °C. In 1971, the station delivered 508.83 GWh of electricity.

 The electricity generating capacity and output of Dunston B power station are shown in the tables.
 Separate figures are given for the Part I plant (1933–39) and the part II plant (1949–50).